Flushing Oil Concentrate for Diesel and Petrol Engines

 “Just thought I would drop you an email.
 I bought your twin products in September.
 I have a Nissan GU Turbo diesel Patrol which has travelled 228000 klm.
 It has had regular oil changes every 5000 klm.
 Yet the oil was always thick and ‘goey’, even after an oil change.
 I have now used your product twice, the first time the oil was a little cleaner and not as thick.
 I did another oil change after about 2000klm.
 This has really cleaned out the dirty oil.
 It is now so clean I cannot even see it on the dip stick.
 Well done on a product that really works.
 I am sure my turbo is really appreciating the new clean oil.”

 Nissan Patrol 4.2 Turbo Diesel

 At 190,000km, it had a rear main oil seal leak, and heavily sooted the oil when changed.
 After flushing with FOC, the oil leak stopped.
 (The problem was sump pressure from fouled piston rings.)
-"I now flush every second oil change and use Cleanpower every tankful.
-As a mechanic, I was sceptical, but am amazed at the results, and now a totally dedicated user.
+“I now flush every second oil change and use Cleanpower every tankful.
+As a mechanic, I was skeptical, but am amazed at the results, and now a totally dedicated user.

 Kenworth/Detroit Diesel Series 60 (475HP)

 Like many modern truck diesels, these are prone to sludging up badly.
 FOC was run in the oil for 40 minutes before draining.
 From that point, the power and economy improvement was most noticeable.
 Fitted with oil centrifuges, about 1 cm depth of dirt would be collected at each service period.
 However, after the flush, there was no centrifuge dirt at all, indicating less contaminant blowby.